HHansi/Twitter-Event-Data-2019/README.md

 (e.g. in MINLIV, 2019_10_20_15_30 represents the time window 2019-10-20 15:30 - 15:32 )
 - Keywords related to an event are mentioned in a single line in .txt file
 - Synonym (similar) words are grouped using [] (e.g. <b>[</b>kick off,kickoff,kick-off<b>]</b>) <br>
-Identification of at least one word from a synonym word group is sufficient during event keyword match
+Identification of at least one word from a synonym word group will be sufficient during event keyword match
 - Duplicate event keyword sets are separated using | (e.g. [full time,full-time,fulltime,FT][1-1,draw]<b>|</b>[over,end][1-1,draw]) <br>
-Identification of keywords in one duplicate set is sufficient during event identification
+Identification of keywords in one duplicate set will be sufficient during event identification

 ### Notes
 - All times mentioned with data sets and ground truth are in Coordinated Universal Time (UTC)